Table of Contents

 Obtaining Official CMMC Certification

 Upon successful completion of the assessment and resolution of any identified issues, the organization will be awarded official CMMC certification.
-This certification demonstrates compliance with the specified CMMC level and enhances the organization's credibility in handling sensitive information.
+This certification validates compliance with the specified CMMC level and confirms the organization's ability to handle Controlled Unclassified Information (CUI) under DoD contract requirements.

 -